dhakedpiyush/IRCTC-LWC/README.md

 # LWC Practice Project

 This Salesforce DX project is designed for practicing and experimenting with Lightning Web Components (LWC), Apex classes, Visualforce pages, Aura components, and API integrations.
-The project demonstrates best practices in code documentation and structure.
+It demonstrates best practices in code documentation, project structure, and external API integrations.

 ---